 Address: Museo Plaza, 2, 48009 Bilbo, Bizkaia, Spain

-The Museum of Fine Arts of Bilbao is an art museum located in the city of Bilbao, Spain.
-The building of the museum is located entirely inside the city’s Doña Casilda Iturrizar park.
+The Museum of Fine Arts of Bilbao is an art museum located in Bilbao, Spain.
+The building is located entirely inside the city’s Doña Casilda Iturrizar Park.
 It is the second-largest and most visited museum in the Basque Country, after the Bilbao Guggenheim Museum, and one of the richest Spanish museums outside Madrid.

-It houses a valuable and quite comprehensive collection of Basque, Spanish and European art from the Middle Ages to the contemporary, including paintings by old masters like El Greco, Cranach, Murillo, Goya, Van Dyck, Ruisdael, and Bellotto.
+It houses a valuable and comprehensive collection of Basque, Spanish, and European art from the Middle Ages to the contemporary, including paintings by old masters like El Greco, Cranach, Murillo, Goya, Van Dyck, Ruisdael, and Bellotto.

 What are two famous museums in Spain?